ChicoState/readerhub/README.md

 - To close the containers, either use `docker-compose down` in another terminal or interrupt using `CTRL + C`

 NOTE: Replace `python` with `python3` if needed

+## Running tests with Django

+- Django allows the use of `python manage.py test` to run tests
+- Append the above command with the specific app name to run app-specific tests (Ex: `python manage.py test posts`)

+## Running tests with coverage.py (PREFERRED)

+- Use the command `coverage run --source='.' manage.py test` to run tests
+- Append the above command with the specific app name to run app-specific tests (Ex: `coverage run --source='.' manage.py test posts`)

+## Retrieve coverage report

+- Use the command `coverage report` to print a full report of coverage to the terminal

+NOTE: The coverage report is generated based on the last test run performed